tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the possibility of version rollback should be a significant consideration in any major design change.

+Note: As of TLS 1.3, some extensions are REQUIRED to be sent in order to negotiate certain classes of cipher suites, as opposed to prior versions where extensions were generally optional.
+See {{mti-extensions}} for a list as well as details about how to respond in the event that any of these core extensions are mishandled.

 ####  Signature Algorithms

 The client uses the "signature_algorithms" extension to indicate to the server which signature/hash algorithm pairs may be used in digital signatures.

-All clients MUST send a valid "signature_algorithms" extension containing at least one supported SignatureAndHashAlgorithm when offering any certificate authenticated cipher suites.
+This extension is REQUIRED to negotiate certificate authenticated cipher suites.
-Servers MUST NOT negotiate use of a certificate authenticated cipher suite unless the client supplies a supported SignatureAndHashAlgorithm.
+Clients MUST send at least one supported SignatureAndHashAlgorithm value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-If the extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
+If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
 (see {{mti-extensions}})

-Servers MUST NOT send this extension.
-TLS servers MUST support receiving this extension.
-Clients receiving this extension MUST respond with an "unsupported_extension" alert and close the connection.

 The "extension_data" field of this extension contains a "supported_signature_algorithms" value: